Fordcois/cryptography/documentation/001_Frequency_Analysis.md

 DEFGH
 ```

-I’ve written a simple script to create a Caesar cipher for encrypting texts [Link to code].
+I’ve written a simple script to create a Caesar cipher for encrypting texts [Link to code](https://github.com/Fordcois/cryptography/blob/main/lib/encrypt_functions/caesar_cipher.py).
 The offset can be manually set as a parameter, but if none is provided, the offset will be randomised between 1 and 25 (as 26 would result in a complete cycle where A becomes A again, and an offset of 27 is equivalent to an offset of 1).

 Caesar ciphers are weak because there are only 25 possible solutions.
 In fact, we can use the same encryption tool to decrypt them—the second encryption offset just needs to undo the first.
 This can be calculated as: